Jon Wilkin: St Helens

-Jon was awarded community volunteer of 2008 at a ceremony in Manchester.
-Jon said of his achievement "All those hours of helping others is part of my job".
-Jon went on to thank, amongst others, author Rudyard Kipling whose poem 'If' is a prominent influence in his life.

-He played in 2008's Super League XIII Grand Final defeat by Leeds.
+He played in St Helens' 2008 Super League XIII Grand Final defeat by Leeds.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Toronto Wolfpack

-Wilkin ended his long association with St Helens and signed for the Toronto Wolfpack ahead of the 2019 season.
+Wilkin signed for the Toronto Wolfpack ahead of the 2019 season.
 In July 2020 Wilkin announced that he would retire at the end of the 2020 season.

 International career

-Wilkin was called in to the Tri Nations squad in 2005 but did not feature in the competition.
+Wilkin was called in to the Great Britain squad 2005 Tri Nations but did not feature in the competition.

-He was included in the 25-man squad for the 2006 Tri-Nations Tour of Australia and New Zealand.
-Wilkin made his international début from the bench at the Aussie Stadium, Sydney on 4 November 2006 against Australia.
+He was included in the 25-man Great Britain squad for the 2006 Tri-Nations tour of Australia and New Zealand.
+Wilkin made his international début from the bench at the Sydney Football Stadium, Sydney on 4 November 2006 against Australia.
 He came off the bench in two further games in that series, the first against New Zealand in Wellington, and the second against Australia in Brisbane.

 Wilkin was selected for the England squad to compete in the 2008 Rugby League World Cup tournament in Australia.

-Group A's first match against Papua New Guinea he played from the interchange bench in England's victory.
+In the first match against Papua New Guinea he played from the interchange bench in England's victory.

 Personal life

 Wilkin won The Observer's first Community Champion Award.

 In January 2012, it was announced that Wilkin was to be the first chairman of the newly founded Players' Association; League 13.

-In 2015 Wilkin opened an independent coffee shop in partnership with former St Helens team mate Mark Flanagan in Manchester city centre.
+In 2015 Wilkin opened an independent coffee shop in partnership with former St Helens teammate Mark Flanagan in Manchester city centre.